OpenEvalProject/evals/manuscripts/elife-59798/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/59798/elife-59798-fig6-v2.jpg)

 **Figure 6.:** (A) Average relative plaid response in V1 at P37–40 (same data as Figure 5B), P44–47 (same data as Figure 5B), and P44–47 with muscimol inactivation of PSS.
 Error bars indicate ± SEM.
 Data are shown after a Wilson–Hilferty transformation.
 For statistical analysis of data across age groups, see Table 1.
 (B) Cumulative distribution of V1 pattern indices at P37–40 (same data as Figure 5D), P44–47 (same data as Figure 5D), and P44–47 with muscimol inactivation of PSS.
 For statistical analysis of data across age groups, see Table 1. *p<0.05. ***p<0.001.
 (C, D) Same plots as (A, B) but after a control injection of ACSF into PSS.
-Note that the ACSF group included one animal aged P48, making the age range for this group P44–48.Figure 6—source data 1.Figure 6.
+Note that the ACSF group included one animal aged P48, making the age range for this group P44–48.

-## Modeling the relative impact of developmental changes in V1 versus PSS on motion integration
+### Modeling the relative impact of developmental changes in V1 versus PSS on motion integration

 As described in the previous section, we observed temporary changes in V1 plaid responses between P44 and P47.
 The results of the inactivation experiments indicate that these changes depend on feedback from PSS.
 At the same time, changes in V1 presumably propagate to PSS (and more generally areas downstream from V1), potentially initiating changes in plaid processing throughout the motion pathway.
 What consequences could the V1 changes have on motion integration computations in PSS, in particular relative to developmental processes occurring within PSS?
 Obviously, this question will need to be answered experimentally, but as a first step toward providing some answers we made use of a computational model for the motion pathway.